Retirement Planning7 min read

 What Canadian Retirees Actually Spend

 A few things stand out.
-Shelter is the largest category at 22% of the budget — and it varies widely depending on whether you own outright, carry a mortgage, or rent.
-Healthcare, at 5.6%, may seem low, but this reflects averages across the population.
-For retirees with significant dental, vision, or prescription costs not covered by provincial plans, this number could be much higher.
+Shelter is the largest category at 20% — and it varies widely depending on whether you own outright, carry a mortgage, or rent.
+Transportation at 10.6% may surprise people who picture retirees driving less; for many it stays meaningful because of vehicle ownership, fuel, insurance, and occasional travel.
+Healthcare, at 4.0% of total expenditure, looks low — but it reflects the all-65+ average, including healthier retirees with employer benefits.
+Retirees with significant prescription, dental, vision, or long-term care costs typically spend much more (see Healthcare Costs in Retirement Canada).

 Why Averages May Not Fit Your Situation